Skip to primary navigation Skip to content Skip to footer

 Child Snorkeler

 The fish show their stripes in Kealakekua Bay because the water runs so clear that nothing stays hidden.
-Yellow tangs throw bright confetti against the deep blue.
-Coral grows in impossible shapes.
-Green turtles cruise by with ancient eyes that hold your stare, unhurried and unafraid.
+Yellow tangs shine brightly against the deep blue, the coral grows in fascinating shapes, and green sea turtles cruise by with ancient eyes that hold your stare, unhurried and unafraid.
 This bay outshines all others along the Kona coast.

 Discover a Living Underwater Sanctuary